Spade Super-Torque Clock Hands

-Spade quartz clock hands for the standard "I" shaft battery clock movements.
-Basically if it takes a battery and you got it from clockworks.com, these will fit.
-We only carry the "I" shaft units.
-What this means is the hour hand will have a round hole, and the minute hand will have an oblong hole.
-The oblong hole just fits over the movements "I" post and than the nut goes on top to hold it down.
+Spade High-Torque Clock Hands for the standard "I" shaft battery clock movements.
+The hour hand will have a round hole and is a friction fit.
+The minute hand will have an oblong hole.
+The oblong hole just fits over the movements "I" post and is held in place with a nut.

 About High-Torque clock hands

-High-Torque, clock hands over 5”, need a strong battery movement known as High Torque.
-Measuring the minute hand only, from the center of the mounting hole to the tip of pointer gives the correct measurement to order them.
 You will receive one set of hands, minute and hour, from that one measurement.
-The hands we sell are known as the USA standard “I” shaft type, meaning that the minute hand has a oblong hole and the hour hand has a round hole.
+The hands we sell are known as the USA standard “I” shaft type.
+This means that the minute hand has a oblong hole and the hour hand has a round hole.

 Styles vary depending on length

-Quartz Clock Hands we offer fit on any battery movement we offer.
-There are two types of battery clock hands in the world.
-One is the China standard and one is American standard.
 The China standard has round holes in both the hour and minute hands.
-American standard has an oblong hole in the minute hand and a round hole in the hour hand, thus fitting the American "I" shaft.
-All of the hands offered here fit "I" shaft movements, therefore we sell only "I" shaftquartz movements.
+However, the American standard has an oblong hole in the minute hand and a round hole in the hour hand.
+Thus fitting the American "I" shaft.
+All of the hands we carry fit "I" shaft movements.
+Therefore we sell only "I" shaft quartz movements.